Automotive industry in South Africa: Foreign companies

-Other operators
+Extraction and refining

 PetroSA is the national oil and fuel company of South Africa, and is focused on natural gas extraction and production of synthetic fuels, as well as crude oil extraction.

 The country has two crude oil refineries in operation.
-The larger of the two is the inland Natref Refinery, located in Sasolburg, which is a joint venture between Sasol and UK-based Prax Group.
-The other is the Astron Energy Refinery in Cape Town, which is wholly owned by Astron Energy.
+The larger of the two is the inland Natref Refinery, located in Sasolburg, in the Free State.
+It is a joint venture between Sasol and UK-based Prax Group that produces approximately 90% "white petroleum products", and most notably jet fuel for use in Gauteng.

+The country's other major operational refinery is the Astron Energy Refinery in Cape Town, which is wholly owned by Astron Energy.
+It produces a mix of petroleum-derived products, including gasoline, fuel oil, diesel, jet fuel, LPG, and marine fuel.

+Other sector players

 The interests of the industry in SA are represented by the Fuels Industry Association of South Africa (FIASA), of which the aforementioned companies are all members.

 EV charging

 At-home charging

 At-home alternating current (AC) charging can be done using two methods; standard plug sockets or dedicated, wall-mounted chargers (for faster charging speeds).

 SA operates a 230V electricity network, and regular outlets are limited to 16A, as per SANS-164 and newer SANS 164-2 standards.

 For a regular power outlet, charging is therefore limited to 3.7 kW (with the exact number depending on the amperage of the socket).

 Dedicated at-home EV chargers are available locally with speeds ranging from 7.4 kW to 22 kW.
 These require the installation of a dedicated a connection supporting over 16A of current (i.e., an "industrial outlet").